jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/0_Intro.typ

   caption: [Conceptual illustration of a #gls("swith") configuration, highlighting the integration of four hydrogen pressure tubes.], ) <fig_1>

-When working with #glspl("swith"), it is crucial to understand the implications arising from the key difference between regular aircraft or non-wing structure-integrated hydrogen tank aircraft.
+When working with #glspl("swith"), it is crucial to understand the implications arising from the key differences between regular aircraft and non-wing structure-integrated hydrogen tank aircraft.
 As mentioned earlier, the integration of high-pressure hydrogen tanks into the wing structure introduces unique challenges.
-To emphasize this critical point:
-Placing hydrogen tanks securely in the aircraft requires modifying space arrangement and alters mass distribution.
+The initial consideration involves the modification of space arrangement and mass distribution required for secure tank placement.

-However, the distinguishing feature of #glspl("swith") is the addition of high pressure loads to the wing structure.
+Beyond these spatial and mass-related aspects, a fundamental distinguishing feature of #glspl("swith") is the addition of high pressure loads to the wing structure.
 This characteristic sets them apart from both conventional aircraft and those with non-integrated hydrogen tanks.
 The wings of #glspl("swith") must withstand not only the usual aerodynamic loads but also the newly added pressure loads from the integrated tanks.
-Depending on the internal pressure values, these pressure loads might have a greater structural impact on the wing than the aerodynamic loads themselves.
+Depending on the internal pressure values, these pressure loads may have a greater structural impact on the wing than the aerodynamic loads themselves.
-This fundamental difference underscores the importance of a comprehensive approach to the design, analysis, and testing of #glspl("swith").
-The interplay between aerodynamic and pressure loads presentsl both challenges and opportunities for innovation in aircraft structural design.
+Such combined loading conditions necessitate a comprehensive approach to the design, analysis, and testing of #glspl("swith").
+The interplay between aerodynamic and pressure loads presents both challenges and opportunities for innovation in aircraft structural design.
-This insight, among others, must be incorporated into numerical simulations, certification standards, and experimental structural validation tests for #glspl("swith").
+These considerations require thorough implementation in numerical simulations, certification standards, and experimental structural validation tests.